Tips and Tricks for Glass Engraving

 Using a moist paper towel helps prevent the engraving area from becoming rough, and leads to a clear, white engraving result.

 Before you start engraving, apply a moist single-layer paper towel to the glass.
-Make sure there are no air bubbles or overlaps as this will affect the engraved image.
+Make sure there are no air bubbles or overlaps.
+This would affect the engraved image.
 Then switch the Air Assist to OFF to avoid premature drying of the paper during engraving.
 After engraving, the residue easily wipes off, also cleaning the engraving area is cleaned.

 2. Application tape

 In addition to moist paper towels, application tape can also be used to prevent the surface from roughening.
-With application tape, however, the engraving colour is grayish rather than bright white.
+With application tape, however, the engraving color is rather grayish and not bright white.

 As with the paper towel method, make sure that no air bubbles and overlaps are formed when you apply the tape.
 After engraving, clean the glass to remove any adhesive residue.